gauravbhand1611/oms-documentation/documents/system-admin/administration/users/createUser.md

 To create a user in the HotWax Order Management System, follow these steps:

+{% hint style="info" %}
+Only existing users in HotWax can create new users.
+Self registration is not currently supported.
+{% endhint %}

 1. Log in to the [users.hotwax.io](https://users.hotwax.io) app with your credentials.
-These credentials will be provided by the HotWax Support team.
+If you're setting up HotWax for the first time these credentials will be provided by the HotWax Support team.
 2. On the Find Users page, click the plus (+) button located at the bottom right.
 3. Upon clicking the plus button, you'll be guided to a user creation flow.